 2. Meet the creative community in the car park at Peckham Levels

-3. Watch an arthouse movie at the Peckhamplex
+4. Watch an arthouse movie at the Peckhamplex

-4. Enjoy the amenities at Peckham Rye Park and Common
+5. Enjoy the amenities at Peckham Rye Park and Common

-5. Stroll along the Surrey Canal Walk
+6. Stroll along the Surrey Canal Walk

-6. Eat, drink and shop along Bellenden Road
+7. Eat, drink and shop along Bellenden Road

-7. Dine at one of Peckham’s renowned restaurants
+8. Dine at one of Peckham’s renowned restaurants

 10. Borrow a book, CD or DVD from Peckham Library

-Ten Things To Do In Peckham
+My Favourite Ten Things To Do In Peckham

-This area has many contrasts.
-Bellenden Road has a village feel while Rye Lane is more urban.
-It’s certainly an interesting area of London to explore, particularly for the restaurants which are very good.
+Travel to Peckham via Queens Road Peckham (Overground and Southern Trains) or Peckham Rye (Overground or Southern, Southeastern and Thameslink Trains).
+Peckham is an area that has many contrasts.
+Bellenden Road has a village feel, while Rye Lane is more urban.
+It’s an interesting part of London to explore, particularly the good restaurants.
 There are also quite a few bars if you want a night out.